o3de/o3de.org/content/docs/release-notes/22-10-0/_index.md

 ---

-**Open 3D Engine (O3DE)** version 22.10.0 consists of Quality of Life Improvements, such as performance, workflows, and usability, and some notable new features.
+**Open 3D Engine (O3DE)** version 22.10.0 consists of Quality of Life Improvements (such as performance, workflows, and usability) and some notable new features.
 Here are some highlights, followed by a detailed list of features broken down by SIG.
 You can also see the [feature grid](./feature-state), showing the overall status of each feature.

 ## Highlights for 22.10.0

-- **Onboarding and Collaboration**: Remote projects, templates, and networked asset cache has made it easier to onboard and collaborate with other team members.
+- **Onboarding and Collaboration**: Remote projects, templates, and networked asset cache have made it easier to onboard and collaborate with other team members.

 - **Multiplayer**: With improvements to the client-server connection, debugging, and network spawning, setting up multiplayer is more straightforward than before.